 No cars are allowed, but you can save time by taking a horse carriage ride.
-Truthfully, it’s an excellent option since the most interesting part of the hike is around the lake itself!
+Truthfully, it’s an excellent option as the most interesting part of the hike is around the lake itself!

 Where to Stay in Zakopane

 - Willa Anna: A cozy guesthouse showcasing classic Zakopane style.
-A short five-minute walk to the Szymaszkowa Ski Lift and 15 minutes to Krupowki Street at the centre of town.
+It’s a short five-minute walk to the Szymaszkowa Ski Lift and 15 minutes to Krupowki Street at the centre of town.
 Self-catering apartments and suites are available for bigger groups.

 - Lipowy Dwór: A rustic guesthouse located on a quiet street not far from the centre of Zakopane.
 Rooms are cozy with a homey atmosphere.
 Views of the surrounding area are simply breathtaking.